enkidevs/approve-ci/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-GitHub allows you [protect branches](https://github.com/enkidevs/approve-ci/settings/branches) and to require specific tests to pass before pull requests can be merged.
-By setting this up and specifying the approve-ci bot (the name is defined in the configuration file, see the next section), approval is needed before a request can be merged.
+GitHub allows you protect branches and to require specific tests to pass before pull requests can be merged.
+You can set this up by visiting [https://github.com/USERNAME/REPO/settings/branches](https://github.com/USERNAME/REPO/settings/branches), selecting the branch you want to protect and then checking the approve-ci bot (the name is defined in the configuration file, see the next section), approval is needed before a request can be merged.

 [![Protected branches](http://i.imgur.com/bpEb9nU.png)](https://github.com/enkidevs/approve-ci/settings/branches)